Health risks of alcohol use

 Beer, wine, and liquor all contain alcohol.
 If you are drinking any of these, you are using alcohol.
 Your drinking patterns may vary, depending on who you are with and what you are doing.

-Long-term use of alcohol increases your chances of:
+Long-term excessive alcohol use increases your chances of:

 - Bleeding from the stomach or esophagus (the tube the food travels through from your mouth to your stomach).